 COVIDSafe routine cleaning

 For schools under the metropolitan area-based model, the Victorian School Building Authority (VSBA) will continue to work with your cleaning service providers to ensure the required COVIDSafe routine cleaning is delivered.

-The VSBA will email school principals in March, before Term 2 starts, to advise them of the additional COVIDSafe Routine Clean funding allocated to cover cleaning costs for Term 2.
+The VSBA will email regional school principals shortly to advise them of the additional COVIDSafe routine cleaning funding allocated to cover cleaning costs for Term 4.

 COVIDSafe routine cleaning – what needs to be included